 The include argument can be extended with boolean logic.
 For example, to extract only data where the group is "red" and score is greater than 80, you can use a formula like this:

-- The include argument must have a dimension compatible with the array argument, otherwise filter will return #VALUE!
+- The include argument must have dimensions compatible with the array argument, otherwise FILTER will return #VALUE!

 - If the include array includes any errors, FILTER will return an error.